-When superelevation correction is required, details shall address how the transition from normal cross slope to superelevation is to be achieved.
+When superelevation correction is required, detail how the transition from normal cross slope to superelevation is to be achieved.
 Since this type of work will often involve variable depth milling and/or asphalt layers, special care in estimating quantities for milling, overbuild, and structural courses will be necessary.
-Cross sections depicting superelevation correction shall be shown in the plans for the following locations:
+Show cross sections depicting superelevation correction in the plans for the following locations: